Fairfield, Victoria

-Fairfield is a suburb in Melbourne, Victoria, Australia, 6 km north-east of Melbourne's Central Business District, located within the Cities of Darebin and Yarra local government areas.
+Fairfield is an inner suburb in Melbourne, Victoria, Australia, 6 km north-east of Melbourne's Central Business District, located within the Cities of Darebin and Yarra local government areas.
 Fairfield recorded a population of 6,535 at the 2021 census.

 Fairfield is bounded by Grange Road to the east, the Yarra River to the south, Darebin Road to the north and Northcote to the west.

 History

 Fairfield gets its name from "Fairfield Park", an estate that was subdivided from large tracts of land that was brought by Charles Henry James, a land speculator.
 The name was alleged to have come from Derbyshire, England.

 Fairfield Post Office opened on 21 February 1887.
 It has since relocated.

 In 1962, Fairfield was part of the former City of Heidelberg.
 In that year, the suburb, along with Alphington, became part of the City of Northcote, which in 1994, became part of the City of Darebin.